Integralist/integralist.co.uk/content/posts/go-hitchhikers-guide.md

 You can also run a specific test like so: `go test -v command/foo_test.go`

+> [!NOTE]
-> Note: remember that your test file should have the same package name as your
+> remember that your test file should have the same package name as your
 > code being tested.
 This means the test file will have access to all the public
 > functions and variables of that package (and so subsequently it'll have access
 > to the code being tested)